-A post Salt River phase one project monitoring will be conducted by CDFW, HCRCD, and partners over multiple years to determine fish species presence and distribution.
-That monitoring is the focus of this report.
+A post implementation fish sampling program was developed with NOAA, CDFW, Humboldt State University, and the Humboldt County Resource Conservation District.
+Phase one project monitoring will be conducted for five years by CDFW, HCRCD, and partners to determine fish species presence and distribution.
+This report describes the third year of the monitoring effort (2015).